Mission Hill, Boston: Education

 The Fenway High School is a Boston public pilot school.
 This school is located at 67 Alleghany St, Boston, MA 02120.
-It has gained national reputation and received many awards for innovation and excellence.
-Students and faculty teach and learn together in a diverse, respectful community.

-Founded in 1983, Fenway became one of Boston’s six original pilot schools in 1994.
+Founded in 1983, Fenway became one of Boston's six original pilot schools in 1994.
 It is devoted to providing a high-quality, personalized education to students from all over the city of Boston.
 There is no academic admission requirement.
-The school structure is based on three core principles: